twofold-rsc/twofold/sites/website/app/pages/(main)/docs/reference/static-assets.md

 ## Public folder

 Files placed in the `/public` folder are served at the root of your app.
-For example, a file at `public/logo.png` will be available at `https://example.com/logo.png`.
+For example, the file `public/logo.png` will be available at `https://example.com/logo.png`.

 ```text
 ├─ app